Skip to main content

-CCTR’s programs, facilities and services help ensure researchers within the center – and throughout Seattle Children’s – have the means and the opportunity to conduct safe, efficient, and ethical research involving children.
+CCTR’s programs, facilities and services help ensure researchers within the center – and throughout Children’s – have the means and the opportunity to conduct safe, efficient, and ethical research involving children.

 A novel mobile phone app being developed here turned a mobile phone into a mobile spirometer – and may soon revolutionize care for patients with chronic lung disease.

 The Brachial Plexus Palsy Clinic helps kids regain function from a condition once thought to be untreatable.
 Dr. Raymond Tse is one of a new generation of reconstructive surgeons who repairs these damaged nerves.

 Participants in clinical studies can play a more active role in their own healthcare, gain access to new research treatments before they are widely available and help others by contributing to medical research.
 Learn more about clinical trials and research programs in the CCTR.

 Watch this video to learn more about the integration of research and clinical care at Seattle Children's.

 Partnerships are a key part of the CCTR mission.
 Our researchers collaborate with their colleagues at Seattle Children’s, across the nation and around the world in pursuit of innovative health solutions.

 CCTR is the pediatric home of the Institute of Translational Health Sciences, and we partner regularly with the University of Washington and Fred Hutchinson Cancer Research Center.